FlorentRu/Classification-of-Sentiment-in-reviews-from-Yelp-Customers/README.md

 This repository provides a Python script for fine-tuning and comparing large language models on sentiment analysis tasks.
 It includes implementations for both a baseline model (BERT) and an advanced model (RoBERTa), along with a comparison of their performance against state-of-the-art (SOTA) results.

+### Real-World Application: Businesses can use this model to automatically analyze customer feedback, categorize reviews into different sentiment levels, and gain insights into customer satisfaction.

 ### Key Features:
 #### Model Implementations: